steven-kamanga/Brain/CONTRIBUTING.md

 If you want to contribute code changes to AI Dev.
 Tools, you'll need to set up a development environment.
 To do this, follow these steps:

 - Clone the AI Dev.
 Tools repository to your local machine
-- Install any necessary dependencies using npm install
+- Install any necessary dependencies using flutter pub get
+- Start an Android or iOS emulator
-- Start the development server using npm start
+- Start the development server using flutter run -v

 ## Submitting code changes